Trent Bray (American football)

-Trenton James Bray (born September 28, 1982) is an American football coach.
+Trenton James Bray (born September 28, 1982) is an American football coach who is the defensive coordinator at Washington State University.
 He was the head football coach at Oregon State University from 2024 to 2025.
-He previously served as the defensive coordinator and safeties coach at Oregon State University from 2022 to 2023.
+He previously served as the defensive coordinator and safeties coach at Oregon State from 2022 to 2023.

 Bray played college football at Oregon State University from 2002 to 2005.
 Prior to his tenure at Oregon State University, Bray previously served as an assistant coach at the University of Nebraska–Lincoln and Arizona State University.

 Playing career

 Bray was a standout linebacker for the Oregon State Beavers from 2002 to 2005, starting 34 of 49 career games.
 As a junior in 2004, he collected 122 tackles and was named Second-Team All-Pac-10.
 He also earned Insight Bowl Defensive MVP honors by making an Oregon State-bowl record 10 tackles in a victory over Notre Dame.
 He was selected a co-captain of the Beaver football team as a senior, and he backed it up with another terrific season, recording 116 tackles and earning First-Team All-Pac-10 honors.
 Bray finished his collegiate career with 337 tackles, the sixth-highest total in Oregon State history, 29.0 tackles for loss and 10.5 sacks while making 33 consecutive starts over his final three seasons in Corvallis.